Israel using hunger as weapon of war, Borrell tells UN

 But the EU top-diplomat's words on Tuesday were the most specific war-crime allegation he has made.

-Borell also broke a taboo of EU diplomacy — against comparing Israeli aggression against Palestinians to Russian aggression against Ukrainians.
+Borell also broke a taboo in EU diplomacy — that of comparing Israeli aggression against Palestinians to Russian aggression against Ukrainians.

 The EU has said Israeli aggression was justified because Palestinian group Hamas attacked Israel on 7 October, killing around 1,200 Israelis and taking some 250 hostages.